sh224wg/L3/README.md

     - The user is able to simply use the application by just writing scrape followed by the URL to scrape.
 3. Readability
     - The user is informed through console log messages regarding if the webpage is scraped successfully or not.

+### Test
+To run tests use the following command npx jest
+For more information regarding tests please see the test folder.

 ### License
 This project is licensed under the MIT License